pdeschen/wuff-wiki/Create-first-Equinox-app.md

   **Attention:** first wuff build might be slow, because wuff downloads Eclipse and installs it's bundles into local maven repository ($HOME/.m2/repository).
 Consequent builds will be much faster.

-  Note that you don't have to program "plugin.xml", "MANIFEST.MF", "config.ini" - all these files are generated and inserted into bundle and product automatically.
+  Note that we don't have to program "plugin.xml", "MANIFEST.MF", "config.ini" - all these files are generated and inserted into bundle and product automatically.

 4. Run the compiled product from command line.
 The expected output: